AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 {sample}CS\_Interactivity\_01{sample}

-In the following sample there is a chart with marker and line series, where we can hover and select the points, do the same as in the previous sample with the legend.
+In the following sample there is a chart with marker series, where we can hover and select the points, do the same as in the previous sample with the legend.

 {sample}CS\_Interactivity\_02{sample}

 # Altering interactivity

 And now let's talk about customising the charts' behaviour.
-There are two levels of interactivity: charts behaviour in general and the series level.
+There are two levels of interactivity: charts behaviour in general and the series interactivity level.

 ## Charts behaviour